CollectionBuilder/collectionbuilder-sa/docs/item-pages.md

 # Item pages

-CollectionBuilder-CONTENTdm uses `data_page_generator.rb` plugin to generate individual pages for each item in the collection metadata on the fly.
+CollectionBuilder-SA uses `data_page_generator.rb` plugin to generate individual pages for each item in the collection metadata on the fly.
 Page gen options are configured in `_config.yml`, with the block:

 ```